URL path: Index page // Tungsten (W)

 55€

 Tungsten is a natural element found in rocks and minerals in combination with other chemicals, but never as a pure metal.
 Elemental tungsten is a white to gray metal (depending on purity) that can be used in pure form or mixed with other metals to form alloys.
-Tungsten alloys tend to be strong and supple, resist wear, and conduct electricity well.
-Tungsten is used in products such as X-ray tubes, lamps, high-speed tools, welding electrodes, turbine blades, golf clubs, darts, gyroscopes, phonograph needles, bullets, and more.
+Tungsten alloys are strong and supple, resist wear, and conduct electricity well.
+Tungsten is used in products such as X-ray tubes, lamps, high-speed tools, welding electrodes, turbine blades, golf clubs, darts, gyroscopes, phonograph needles, and bullets.
 Tungsten is also used as a catalyst to accelerate chemical reactions.
 Tungsten chemicals have many applications (grinding and cutting wheels, tools, paints, fire retardants, etc.)

 How does Tungsten enter the environment?